joereynolds/mort/README.md

 `mort -f somefile.css -v`

-Level 1 displays what file it is scanning, and the grep command that was used to find that selector.
+Level 1 displays what file it is scanning and the line count for that selector.

 **Level 2**

 `mort -f somefile.css -vv`

-Unused but reserved for the future.
+Level 2 displays level 1 + The command used to find the selector

 **Level 3**

 `mort -f somefile.css -vvv`

-The same as 1 & 2 but also shows all selectors it is searching through (regardless of whether they are used or not).
+Level 3 displays level 1 + level 2 and shows all selectors it is searching through (regardless of whether they are used or not).

 ### -f --file